Asymptotic behavior of the Brownian frog model: Introduction

 \subsection{Organization of paper}

 Section \ref{sec:shape} establishes the existence of a time-constant $\tilde \gamma_r$ in \thref{prop:ergodic} and uses this along with Proposition \ref{prop:upper} and \ref{prop:lower} to deduce \thref{thm:main}.
 Section \ref{sec:finite} contains the proof of \thref{prop:upper}, that the Brownian frog model is contained in a linearly expanding ball.
 In Section \ref{sec:linear} we prove that the Brownian frog model contains a linearly expanding ball in \thref{prop:lower}.
-Section \ref{sec:ppp} proves that the locations of active frogs converge to a Poisson process and Section \ref{sec:explosion} shows \thref{thm:rc}, that the process expands superlinearly at criticality when $d=2$.
+Section \ref{sec:ppp} proves that the locations of active frogs converge to a Poisson process.